Chrisfaherty/ci-p4-pv/README.md

   - The blog page will display up to 6 blogs and then after that it will paginate and display the rest on the next page.
 This is to keep the page user friendly,
   - The user can click into any blog they would like to read.
   - Once the user is viewing the blog post they can like it and submit a comment to be reviewed by the admin before posting it, they can also read other comments,
-  - Contact page allows the users to contact the admin, The email will get sent to the admin panel and also directly to the admins email address,
+  - Contact page allows the users to contact the admin, The email will get sent to the admin panel,
   - The register page allows new users to sign up for a new account,
   - The login page allows the users that have already registered to log into their accounts.
   - There are two pages to the password manager an accounts page where all fo your accounts are displayed,